How do you create (E-commerce) events in Google Tag Manager?

 Frequently asked questions creating events

 Absolutely, it is possible to apply Server Side Tracking without using events, as in the case of a thank you page.
 However, it is important to note that in such a configuration the functionality for enhanced conversions will not be available.
-Taking advantage of enhanced conversions requires specific events.
+Specific events are required to take advantage of enhanced conversions.